This is the complete onboarding task flow for migrating folders and documents from Box to Microsoft SharePoint Online using the v2 Endpoint.

 Prepare the Source Environment

 - Create a Box user account that will be used for the migration and grant main admin privileges to that user.
-For more information see How do I create an administrator account in Box to be used for migration?

 - Create a list of the Box user accounts that need to be migrated from the Source.
 You can do this by exporting the list of Box user accounts to a CSV file.
 From the admin console, click the Users and Groups icon.
 Under the Managed Users tab, click Export Users.
 Then add the users to the Customer page with the instructions in this article: View, Add, and Edit Customers' Users